- Data we collect, hold and process about you

 To protect your identity, your user ID is codified.
 All emails generated by the website use the user name (nickname) you selected.

-If you are under 16 and live in Germany, Hungary or the Netherlands, you may only use this site if you have confirmed your parent, guardian or carer has granted you permission to access iDEA and provided their name and email address.
+If you are under 15 and live in the Czech Republic or France, you may only use this site if you have confirmed your parent, guardian, carer or teacher has granted you permission to access iDEA and provided their name and email address.

-If you are under 13 and live anywhere else in the world, you may only use this site if you have confirmed your parent, guardian or carer has granted you permission to access iDEA and provided their name and email address.
+If you are 13 or under and live anywhere else in the world, you may only use this site if you have confirmed your parent, guardian, carer or teacher has granted you permission to access iDEA and provided their name and email address.